charmiparajiya/MiniProject/README.md

-Detailed explanation on how I have creted this mini project and also how to run it
+Detailed explanation on how I have created this mini project and also how to run it

 Basically Project is divided into 3 parts :
 =======================================================================================================================